wunderlins/pyqt5/README.md

 ## requirements

 On all platforms:
+- gnu make (gmake on OSX, make on linux by default)
 - [QtStudio](https://www.qt.io/ide/), GPL Edition is free
 - Python 2.7 (3.x is supoorted but not in this project)
 - Qt5 (binary and header files)